Relief for transfers involving multiple dwellings: Example 2

-The rate of tax on the consideration attributed to the untenanted flats is set by the amount of that consideration divided by the number of dwellings concerned.
-This is £250,000 so the rate of tax is 1%.
-The tax due in respect of these flats is therefore 1% of £1,250,000 = £12,500.
+The rate of tax on the consideration attributed to the untenanted flats is set by the amount of that consideration divided by the number of dwellings concerned, the tax should be calculated and this figure is then multiplied by 5to give the total amount of SDLT payable.

+The higher rate for additional dwellings will be applicable.
+More information about the higher rate can be found at SDLTM09730.
 The rate of tax on the consideration attributed to the tenanted flats is set by the chargeable consideration for the transaction (£1.4 million).
-As the transaction involves six or more dwellings, it is treated as involving non-residential property so the rate of tax is 4%.
-The tax due in respect of these flats is therefore 4% of £150,000 = £6,000.
+As the transacation involves six or more dwellings, it can be treated as involving non-residential property, see section116(7) Finance Act 2003.